Amber Connett

 Have you faced any challenges in progressing your career so far?

-I have been very lucky to have gotten an internship with CIEEM straight from university which then progressed into the permanent role I am in, with continued increasing exposure to higher level policy engagement – so I would say I really can’t complain so far!
-In general, I would say there are relatively few roles around for policy work as it tends to be one or two people within an organisation, so movement around the sector would be challenging.
+In general, I would say there are relatively few roles around for policy/law related work as it tends to be one or two people within NGO organisations, so movement around the sector can be challenging.

 What education/training did you have?